thehyve/glowing-bear-docker/README.md

 - Glowing Bear and its backend services `transmart-api-server`, `gb-backend` and `transmart-packer`, and their databases;
 - Keycloak and its database;
-- An SSL proxy for Glowing Bear and Keycloak.
+- An SSL proxy;
+- A Jupyter notebook server;
+- A Let's Encrypt service.

 The Glowing Bear application and the backend services use Keycloak for authentication.
 It is preferred to have a Keycloak instance at organisation level,